alanthonyc/udacity-yogiyogini/README.md

 This app is being submitted with the expectation that it meets and exceeds all the given requirements in the rubric.
 Sorry if it doesn't!

 ### Exceed Requirements
-Additional detail on meeting the *“exceed requirements”* of the specs:
+Additional detail on meeting the *“exceed requirements”* portion of the specs:

 1. **Customized _UIControl_ Subclass** – a subclass of UIButton, `LongPressButton`, was created.
 This subclass has a built-in *longpress gesture recognizer* and is designed to be reusable.
 It's implemented in the `Pause` button of the app.
 A long press on the `Pause` button allows the user to skip the confirmation steps and immediately save the class session.